Selling a Mobile Home

 Try Selling to a Company that Buys a Mobile Home

 My husband is a sales manger for Fleetwood Manufactured homes in Fruitland, ID.
 The company buys mobile homes from people.
 I don't know what the circumstances are or anything, but a simple phone call might help you.
 They might buy your home from you.
-You can call 1-800-821-0410 or you can call your own local Fleetwood Homes store or might even try any other manufactured homes company.
+You can call your own local Fleetwood Homes store or might even try any other manufactured homes company.

 Refinance into One Mortgage